11 Must Eat Foods in Barcelona – A Catalonia Food Guide

 These peppers are also referred to as roulette peppers.
 Why?
 Because you never know what the hell you’re going to get when you eat one.
 I ate one that was sweet.
 The next was so hot I finished half a bottle of cava on my own.
 Regardless of the gamble, they’re fun to eat and worth the risk.
 I recommend them alongside a grilled steak at El Xampanyet in Barcelona.

+This is a staple among Catalan dishes.
 Think paella meets pasta.
-Fideuá is dish of buckwheat noodles and calamari served with aioli on the side. #LifeAltering.
+Fideuá is a dish of buckwheat noodles and calamari served with aioli on the side.

 After Spain, I traveled to Brussels – the city that is supposedly famous for its mussels.
 You know the saying, “Mussels from Brussels.”
 Or perhaps that’s referring to Jean-Claude Van Damme (whom I told I closely resemble)…

 The mussels from Brussels didn’t compare to anything I had in Spain.
 In Spain, they were fresher, plumper, and prepared in a much more delicate manner.
-I couldn’t eat enough.
+I couldn’t eat enough of these classic Catalan tapas.

 Braised Boar’s Tail

-It’s how you should start your day.
+It’s a staple of Catalan breakfast and how you should start your day.
 Order yours with a hot chocolate and send me a thank you note.

 Arroz Negro con Mariscos

-Notice that paella didn’t make the list.
-It’s not that it isn’t worth eating; it’s that I want readers to eat beyond paella.
-Arroz negro con mariscos is a great baby step into other traditional Catalan foods.
+Another must try Catalan food.
+Arroz negro con mariscos is a great baby step into traditional Catalan foods.
 The black rice dish is similar to paella in many ways, except it’s brinier and you can taste more of the sea in it.